DIPTI301/Zomato-Clone./README.md

 This is a Zomato Clone built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-The application replicates the basic functionality of Zomato, allowing users to browse restaurants, view menus, and place orders.
+The application replicates the basic functionality of Zomato, allowing users to browse  view menus, and place orders.